IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-20-Idyllic Keycarp - Build Guide.md

 - Clip your switches into the plate and solder the switches into the PCB.

 #### Acrylic Layers
-- Have an adequate working space.
+- Have an adequate amount of working space.
 The more table space the better.
 - Acrylic Layers can snap easily.
 Handle with care, and take your time peeling the protective film.
 - Build from the bottom-upwards (refer to below "Build Guide with Pictures").
 - Don’t start peeling and building the case till the PCB and Plate are soldered together.
 This minimizes the time for exposed acrylic to accumulate dust.